denisidoro/navi/README.md

 If you run `navi query <cmd>`, the results will be pre-filtered.

-### Searching online repositories

-If you run `navi search <cmd>`, **navi** will try to download cheatsheets from online repositories as well.

-Please note that these cheatsheets aren't curated by **navi**'s maintainers and should be taken with a grain of salt.
-If you're not sure about executing these snippets, make sure to check the preview window or use the `--print` option.

 ### Shell widget

 You can use **navi** as a widget to your shell.
 This way, your history is correctly populated and you can edit the command as you wish before executing it.